wflore19/pearai-submodule/docs/docs/walkthroughs/tab-autocomplete.md

 # Tab Autocomplete (beta)

-Continue now provides support for tab autocomplete in [VS Code](https://marketplace.visualstudio.com/items?itemName=Continue.continue) and [JetBrains IDEs](https://plugins.jetbrains.com/plugin/22707-continue/edit).
+PearAI now provides support for tab autocomplete in [VS Code](https://marketplace.visualstudio.com/items?itemName=Continue.continue) and [JetBrains IDEs](https://plugins.jetbrains.com/plugin/22707-continue/edit).
 We will be greatly improving the experience over the next few releases, and it is always helpful to hear feedback.
 If you have any problems or suggestions, please let us know in our [Discord](https://discord.gg/vapESyrFmJ).

 ## Setting up with Starcoder 7b (recommended)